Audi E-Tron: Green Car Reports’ Best Car To Buy 2020

 The E-Tron demonstrated exemplary consistency in range, in performance, and in charging (given 150-kw CCS fast-charging hardware, which will continue to become more widely available).
 It’s truly the “no surprises” EV in that respect.
 And for that reason, among many, we think the E-Tron is a great pick.

-The two other contenders this year were good entries, but not models that stand out in a way that would be enough to offset out arguments in favor of the E-Tron: for opening up electric motoring to a new crowd, or setting new standards for efficiency, for example.
+The two other contenders this year were good entries, but not models that stand out above the E-Tron: for opening up electric motoring to a new crowd, or setting new standards for efficiency, for example.

 The Porsche Taycan isn’t a revolutionary green vehicle, but a revolutionary performance car.
-Its 800-volt technology, and all the work that Porsche did to bring it to market, will likely lead to revelations in efficiency and lightweighting, but the Taycan at face value doesn’t make a strong argument to that end.
-At the other end, the Niro EV is the best of electric-vehicle technology that’s here right now—and affordable.
+Its 800-volt technology and all the work that Porsche did to bring it to market likely will lead to revelations in efficiency and lightweighting, but the Taycan at face value doesn’t make a strong argument to that end.
+At the other end, the Kia Niro EV is the best of electric-vehicle technology that’s here right now—and it's affordable.
 Ultimately, availability is what’s stopping us from choosing the Niro EV; and in the presence of a $47,000 price tag, in the vicinity of the upcoming Tesla Model Y, the Niro EV isn't much of a steal.

 The Audi E-Tron is a big leap for Audi and the entire Volkswagen Group because it fits perfectly into the lineup today for those who want to go tailpipe emissions-free, and yet lays the foundation—with efficiency improvements, to be sure—for tomorrow, and the many premium EVs to come in the next decade.